mathe00/obsidian-progress-bar-plugin/README.md

 Oh, and **English isn’t my first language**, so I apologize if I misunderstand something or take a bit longer to respond to issues or pull requests 😅.
 Thanks for your patience!

 Feel free to open issues or pull requests, and I’ll do my best to respond, though **GitHub is still somewhat new to me**.

-In the meantime, you can also check out my other plugins that I’ve developed solo with **ChatGPT’s** help.
-They’re all available on my GitHub profile!